 Envirogen has been awarded a contract to install a MinX Regenerable Ion Exchange (IX) groundwater treatment system at a mobile home park in California.
 The purpose of the MinX System is to produce safe drinking water from groundwater polluted by selenium and arsenic at levels that exceed local drinking water standards.
-Envirogen was appointed in in March 2024 to treat the park’s groundwater resource to less than 80% of the State of California drinking water maximum contaminant levels (MCLs).
+Envirogen was appointed in March 2024 to treat the park’s groundwater resource to less than 80% of the State of California drinking water maximum contaminant levels (MCLs).

 The treatment system processes water from more than one well and will be fully installed and commissioned by the end of 2024, with the target to provide drinking water to the park community by early 2025.